Meningitis causes a characteristic rash on the skin. Learning to spot this and other symptoms can help a person receive the right treatment fast.

 - pale or mottled areas of skin

-The meningitis rash may be harder to see on darker skin.
-Look for small spots on paler parts of the body, such as the palms of the hands or the soles of the feet.
+The rash can appear anywhere on the body, and it may be easier to see on paler parts of the body, such as the palms of the hands or the soles of the feet.

 Usually, the rash is not raised, so the skin is unlikely to feel rough or bumpy.

-At first, the rash may be mild and subtle, but it can spread to larger areas of skin.
-It may also become darker in color as the bleeding continues.
-The rash usually occurs in the later stages of meningitis, when the disease becomes even more serious.
+At first, the rash may be subtle, but it can spread to larger areas of skin.
+The rash may also become darker over time, as the body reabsorbs blood cells.

-It is important to seek medical treatment for any symptoms of meningitis, even if no rash is present.
-Receiving quick treatment greatly increases the chances of recovery and survival.
+It is crucial to seek medical care for any symptoms of meningitis, even if no rash is present.
+Receiving quick treatment greatly increases the chances of recovery.

 Other types of meningitis produce other rashes.
-If a person has any rash and symptoms of meningitis, they should seek medical care right away.
+If a person has any rash and any symptoms of meningitis, they should receive medical care right away.

 Anyone can get meningitis.
-However, in the United States, rates are highest in babies younger than 1 year, according to the Centers for Disease Control and Prevention (CDC).
+In the United States, rates are highest in infants

 Infants with meningitis can have a variety of symptoms, including: